 Thanksgiving is just around the corner, and for most, that means plenty of food and time with loved ones.
-But despite all the fun that comes during the holiday season, Thanksgiving is also be one of the most dangerous holidays for injuries at home and on the road.
+However, despite all the fun that comes during the holiday season, Thanksgiving is also one of the most dangerous holidays.
+Every year, there are kitchen fires, home robberies, car accidents and more.
+That’s why Thanksgiving safety is so important.
 Don’t put yourself at risk this year by following our tips below.Â

-Thanksgiving Home Safety
+Thanksgiving Safety Tips

-If you will be hosting visitors in your home, safety is as important as hospitality — especially for visiting children.
-Be sure to lock up any items around your home that may be dangerous for a child, such as matches, kitchen knives and cleaning chemicals.
-Avoid leaving appliance or window covering cords dangling wear children could reach them.
-If possible, provide a designated play area to ensure the floors throughout your home stay clean of toys and items that could present a fall hazard.
+Are you hosting Thanksgiving at your house this year?Â Then, you shouldÂ rememberÂ that Thanksgiving safety is just as important as Thanksgiving dinner.
+If you will have small children running about your home, be sure to lock up any dangerous items first.
+This may include matches, kitchen knives and cleaning chemicals.Â Also, avoid leaving appliance or window covering cords dangling wear children can reach them.
+If possible, provide a designated play area to ensure the floors throughout your home stay clear of toys and items that could cause someone to fall or injure themselves.

-According to the National Fire Protection Association, more kitchen fires occur on Thanksgiving Day than any other day of the year.
-Before you start cooking, ensure that all fire alarms are working properly and that you have a fire extinguisher handy in the kitchen.
-Avoid leaving lit candles or hot stoves and ovens unattended for any period of time.
-Wear short or rolled sleeves to prevent clothing from catching fire.
-Finally, be cautious and follow manufacturer directions concerning the use of turkey fryers, which present burn and fire hazards.
+According to the National Fire Protection Association, more kitchen fires occur on Thanksgiving than any other day of the year.
+Before you start cooking, ensure all fire alarms are working properly.
+Also,Â keepÂ a fire extinguisher handy in the kitchen.
+Make sure it isn’t past its expiration date either.

 You should also avoidÂ leaving lit candles, stoves and ovens unattended for any period of time.
 Wear short or rolled sleeves to prevent clothing from catching fire.
 Finally, be cautious and follow manufacturer directionsÂ regardingÂ the use of turkey fryers, which present burn and fire hazards.
 You want your turkey dinner to be moist and delicious, not burnt to a crisp by an oven fire.